 Anya Fernald brings 15 years of experience building and growing food businesses to Belcampo.
 Her first job after college was to launch a cooperative of cheesemakers in rural Sicily, from there she moved to direct international microinvestments for the Italian Slow Food Foundation.
 Upon returning to the US in 2005, she built and ran a produce distribution company and launched Slow Food Nation and Eat Real.
 Anya then developed business plans via her own company, Live Culture, where she first began working with partner Todd Robinson as a client.
 Anya has been a regular judge on the Food Network’s Iron Chef since 2009 and also serves as the founding board chair of the Food Craft Institute.

 Danielle has extensive knowledge of food retail and the organic industry, which began with her position at Whole Foods Market.
 There, she focused primarily on company culture and internal programs, developing educational curriculum and training protocol for more than 6,000 midwest team members.
-At Belcampo, Danielle works on logistics related to Belcampo Meat Co. construction projects, as well as international coordination for Belcampo Belize.
+At Belcampo, Danielle works on operations related to Belcampo Butchery, as well as international coordination and farm/agritourism operations for Belcampo Belize.

 Talia has worked with entrepreneurial food businesses her entire career and has more than eight years of functional and management experience with teams from large to small in the specialty food world.
 She started her career with Slow Food Nation, where she worked with architects and food producers to design event environments.
 In 2008, she joined Anya at Live Culture Co., and now applies her expertise in small-scale food production and facility design at Belcampo, focusing primarily on Belcampo Meat Co.’s construction projects, as well as Belcampo Belize’s lodge and agritourism operations.